shawlab-moffitt/PATH-SURVEYOR-Suite/4-Pathway-Connectivity-App/README.md

 * A data frame is displayed on the last tab starting with the gene set, cluster, and gene for each row.
 This allows users to see what genes are in the gene sets and cluster
 1. A table provided by the user can be uploaded to annotate the genes.
 The uploaded table must list the gene symbol in the firsst column, the corresponding column can be any annotation the user chooses.
-   * It is recommended to use the input from the PATH-SURVEYORS Pipeline raw gene expresison ranking output.
+   * It is recommended to use the input from the PATH-SURVEYOR Pipeline raw gene expresison ranking output.

 # Quesions and Comments